Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 bytes as four; the total saving depends on the amount of JSON and image data.
 There is no corresponding size advantage over a `.gltf` file accompanied by external binary resources.

+glTF does not inherently compress geometry data, and scientific geometry often compresses well with gzip.
+Both `.gltf` and `.glb` files are therefore good candidates for external gzip compression, either as compressed files or transparently over HTTP using `Content-Encoding: gzip`.

 The profiles below describe the interface supported by JHV today.
 They are intentionally more specific than the FITS and glTF standards themselves.
 Keeping that supported profile explicit gives producing projects a stable target and gives both sides a concrete basis for discussing future extensions.